That DeclarationMartin Chandler |

 From Sobers’ point of view he has always remained unrepentant on the subject of the declaration stating that he did it for cricket and to keep the game alive.
 His reasoning always was that England, not having scored at more than 40 an hour in the entirety of the series, he had not expected to lose and on a turning wicket and with a good spin attack he believed there was a good chance of victory.
 Despite the storm of criticism caused by the defeat it does seem that for many years Sobers simply shrugged his shoulders and did not let the incident worry him unduly, and his 1988 autobiography simply reiterated his justification for the decision that he took without any hint of bitterness.
 By 2002 however Sobers clearly felt differently, his most recent volume of reminisences demonstrating considerable anger, not only towards those who continued to criticise him about a decision made more than 30 years ago, but also about those who shared the decision making and who had not supported him.

 Sobers’ account then was that he had spoken to each and every member of his team about a declaration and that in particular discussions took place with the manager, Everton Weekes, and that all concerned were in agreement with his plan.
 Of those involved there is, regrettably, little written of their views although Griffith, one of the senior players and the one who was taking no further part in the match through injury did, while not dealing with the incident in any detail, state in his autobiography that it was a collective decision.
 On the other side of the coin Clive Lloyd, in a book he published in 1980, claimed that the decision to declare came as a “bolt out of the blue” and that by implication he knew nothing about it.
 It is impossible to reconcile Lloyd’s account with that given by Sobers but interestingly Lloyd’s 2008 biography, while repeating how distraught he was at the defeat, does not suggest that the declaration was unexpected.
-The most interesting input on the issue might well come from Everton Weekes who, it is clear from his 2002 book, Sobers is the most disappointed in but the one book published in Weekes’ name, in the Caribbean in 2007 and therefore not well known, deals almost exclusively with the great man’s playing career and makes no reference at all to the incident or indeed the series.
+The most interesting input on the issue might well come from Everton Weekes who, it is clear from his 2002 book, Sobers is the most disappointed in but the one book published in Weekes’ name, in the Caribbean in 2007 and therefore not well known, deals almost exclusively with the great man’s playing career and makes no reference at all to the Port of Spain Test in 1968 or indeed of the entire series*.

 In terms of establishing exactly what did happen the most support for Sobers’ account comes from the autobiography of England skipper Cowdrey.
 Cowdrey notes that during the morning session on that fifth day the England players were convinced that the game was drifting towards a draw and that one of the main reasons for that view being reached was the fact that a number of the West Indian team in the pavilion had changed out of their flannels.
-Cowdrey goes on to say that almost straight away after lunch the England twelfth man, Robin Hobbs, ran out to speak to Cowdrey, without prior invitation, to give him the news that all those West Indians had changed back into their kit.
+Cowdrey goes on to say that almost straight away after lunch the England twelfth man, Robin Hobbs, ran out to speak to Cowdrey, without prior invitation, to give him the news that the West Indians had changed back into their kit.
 It seems very difficult in those circumstances to accept that the account given by Sobers is anything other than accurate.

 The majority of the England team for that Test did subsequently go into print and it is clear that Cowdrey himself was not entirely free from controversy as a result of his actions.
 Boycott strongly, but others too, make the point that Cowdrey was strongly opposed to any attempt to go for the runs and that he needed to be persuaded by others, in particular Boycott, Barrington and Graveney, to attack the target that had been set.
-Cowdrey himself did not dispute that he was concerned to ensure there was no flurry of early wickets to put pressure on the middle order, and that it was always his intention to review the position at tea.
+Cowdrey himself did not dispute that he was concerned to ensure there was no flurry of early wickets to put pressure on the middle order, and wrote that it was always his intention to review the position at tea.
 At the interval England, with nine wickets standing, needed another 142 in 90 minutes and given that Cowdrey himself played one of the match winning innings it does seem that whatever doubts he may have had, and however much persuading he might have needed, that once he felt defeat was out of the question he did all he could to press for victory.

 In 1988 former Jamaican Prime Minister Michael Manley published “The History of West Indian Cricket”, a book that has now passed through several editions and is therefore recognised as the definitive work on its subject and accordingly likely to be the starting point for anyone approaching the subject for the first time.
 Manley’s verdict on the declaration is that it was a dreadful mistake and should never have been made.
 His reasoning is the now generally accepted view that there was no possibility at all of a West Indian victory and that the declaration should have been delayed until any possibility of an England win was gone.